The coronavirus just took down Facebook's biggest event

 The coronavirus, which was discovered in December in China, has killed more than 2,800 people and infected more than 82,600.

-Facebook co-founder and CEO Mark Zuckerberg delivers a keynote speech at F8, an opportunity for the company to explain how it is tackling problems from privacy to misinformation.
+Facebook typically announces new features and products during F8.
+Facebook co-founder and CEO Mark Zuckerberg also delivers a keynote speech, providing an opportunity for the company to explain how it is tackling problems from privacy to misinformation.
 Facebook has faced more scrutiny from lawmakers and regulators after revelations surfaced in 2018 that UK political consultancy Cambridge Analytica harvested the data from up to 87 million users without their consent.
 In July 2019, the Federal Trade Commission hit Facebook with a record $5 billion fine for violating consumers' privacy.

 Instead of F8, Facebook said it's planning to bring developers together through locally hosted events, videos and live streamed content.
 Facebook didn't provide details about when these gatherings would occur, but said it would share more in the coming weeks.

-The social network's decision took some developers by surprise, raising questions about whether other Silicon Valley companies will follow suit by cancelling or postpone their conferences.
-A Google spokesman on Thursday said I/O, the company's annual developer conference scheduled for May, is expected to go on as planned.
-Apple hasn't announced the dates for its Worldwide Developers Conference (WWDC) but it usually occurs in early June.
-The iPhone maker didn't immediately respond to a request for comment.
+The social network's decision took some developers by surprise, raising questions about whether other Silicon Valley companies will follow suit by canceling or postponing their conferences.
+A Google spokesman said Thursday that I/O, the company's annual developer conference, scheduled for May, is expected to go on as planned.
+Apple hasn't announced the dates for its Worldwide Developers Conference (WWDC) but that event usually occurs in early June.
+The iPhone maker didn't respond to a request for comment.

-Vicente Hernández, the co-founder and chief technology officer for the Mexican artificial intelligence company Artificial Nerds, tweeted two sad face emojis on Thursday after he heard F8 was cancelled.
+Vicente Hernández, the co-founder and chief technology officer of the Mexican artificial intelligence company Artificial Nerds, tweeted two sad face emojis on Thursday after he heard F8 was canceled.

 The 26-year-old has attended the conference three times and said he and his team were planning to return this year.
-One of his favorite parts of the event is meeting people from around the world who work in AI and technology.
+One of his favorite parts of the event is meeting people from around the world who work with AI and other technologies.
 Despite the disappointment, he thinks Facebook made the correct decision.
-Safeguarding the health of people, he said, is "the most important."
+Safeguarding the health of people, he said, is "most important."

 Beyond tech events, the coronavirus has also impacted the supply of consumer electronic products, many of which are manufactured in China.
 Apple CEO Tim Cook said his company could see an impact from the virus, and has shut down retail operations in China as a precaution.
 Facebook said in February that the coronavirus would likely impact production of its Oculus virtual reality headsets.